 Long term care and assisted living leaders provide required workplace training to your health care support workers and provide support to your care team, residents and families.

 As part of the Health Care Access Program, long term care and assisted living leaders provide workplace orientation and training for their health care support workers before they begin their formal educational training.

 Training and orientation for your facility care team, residents and families is also an essential part of supporting the success of the Health Career Access Program.

 Providing orientation to your health care support workers

-Health care support workers are required to complete seven steps as part of their orientation and ongoing training.
+Health care support workers are required to complete six steps as part of their orientation and ongoing training.
 More details about workplace training is available to HCAP participants.

 Workplace training takes approximately 93-107 hours to complete, or approximately 12-14 days paid time.

 - Getting Started webinar video - approx. 21m

 - Provincial standard health care support worker orientation - approx 22h 20m

 - Additional provincial online requirements/safety resources checklist - approx 2h 45m